Skip to content

 SEND MESSAGE

 Personal Injury Protection (PIP) benefits are the cornerstone of the Michigan No-Fault system.
 If you or your passengers are injured in an auto accident, this coverage pays for medical expenses, lost wages, and other related costs regardless of who was at fault.
-While unlimited PIP benefits used to be part of every Michigan No-Fault policy, recent changes to the law provided new options with reduced PIP coverage.
+While unlimited PIP benefits used to be part of every Michigan No-Fault policy, current law includes options with reduced PIP coverage.

 Although saving a few dollars on your premium sounds tempting, recovering from a crash with inadequate medical insurance can be disastrous, physically and financially.
 Here is an overview of why drivers need unlimited PIP benefits in the event of a Michigan car accident.